hansmohob/pdo/README.md

 ## Usage

 :warning: **Warning**: This code is not designed for consumption outside of an AWS workshop setting.
-It relies on pre-provisioned resources, contains errors and is not secure.
+It relies on pre-provisioned resources, contains errors and is **not secure**.

 ## Outputs